 All gravimetric samples are processed to obtain a wet and dry weight.
 Gravimetric samples will be processed at the YAI, where an electronic balance and an oven will be available.
-It is the responsibility of each team leader to deliver the gravimetric samples to the operations base at the end of the day, wet weight, oven-dry and dry weight the samples.
-All the information will have to be recorded in the Gravimetric_Drying.xls (one form per day, see templates in Appendix G).
+It is the responsibility of each team leader to deliver the gravimetric samples to the operations base at the end of the day, determine wet weight, oven-dry and determine dry weight of the samples.
+All the information are to be recorded in the Gravimetric_Drying.xls (one form per day, see templates in Appendix G).